Jelleas/typing_platforms/README.md

     return item
 ```

 There is no reason this implementation cannot work with other types of data structures.
 A tuple of integers or a set of integers should work just fine, but the type hint `list[int]` will only accept a concrete `list`.
-This is quite unpythonic indeed!
+This is quite unpythonic!

 Looking at the implementation of `sum`, all that is needed from `items` is that it works with a for-loop.
 Or more precisely, the data structure needs to be iterable.
 In this case we only care about a property of the type, not the concrete thing.
 Rather, if the type we insert into the function is somewhat list-like, the function should work just fine.
 In comes duck typing:

 > if it walks like a duck, swims like a duck, and quacks like a duck... it's a duck.

 We need a type that can swim, or in our case a data structure that is iterable.
-Whether that happens to be a duck or a fish in the end, that is irrelevant here.
+Whether that happens to be a swimming duck or a swimming fish in the end, that is irrelevant here.
 Luckily Python's `typing` module comes with a bunch of "duck types" built-in, one of which is `Iterable` that we can use like so:

 ```Py
 from typing import Iterable